City Of Kirkwood, MO

 Home MenuBackflow Prevention

-If you own a backflow prevention device, it must be inspected and tested annually.
+If you own a backflow prevention device, it must be tested and inspected annually.
+This ensures your device is functioning properly to prevent contamination.

-Have your tester forward the report and fee to:
+Have your tester forward the test report and fee to:

 St. Louis County Department of Public Works